abidshaikh96/About/README.md

 ✨ About Me ✨

     🌍 Data analyst who loves to make impact
-    👨‍💻 Data analyst at shaaps
+    👨‍💻 Data analyst at centtra solutions.
     ⚽ An avid lover of football</div>